 I often play a game called “challenge/opportunity” with my clients.
-Often, they will come to me with a litany of things that have gone wrong.
+They’ll come to me with a litany of things that have gone wrong.
 I work with them to see the opportunities that came with the challenges.
-We can usually turn their attitude around by doing so.
+That usually turns their attitude around.
 And they invariably say to me “Why couldn’t I see that in the first place?”

-The reason is simple: we react, rather than respond, far too often.
-Something happens to us, and we immediately deal with the situation from habit, from fight-or-flight mechanisms, or from fear.
-If we can take a moment to merely observe, and then ask ourselves questions about the situation we face, our response is often very different from the knee-jerk reaction.
+The reason is simple: we make a habit of reacting, rather than responding.
+Something happens to us, and we immediately deal with the situation from the usual practice, from fight-or-flight mechanisms, or from fear.
+If we take a moment to merely observe, and then ask ourselves questions about the situation we face, our response can be different from the knee-jerk reaction.

 There are three questions I encourage people to ask about any situation, learned long ago from Barry Neil Kaufman at the Option Institute: What am I unhappy about?
 Why am I unhappy about that?
 What do I think would happen if I stopped being unhappy about that?

 Those three questions are miraculous, along with their counterpart, “Where is my Happy?”
-They help us untether ourselves from our typical answers: the ones we’ve used habitually, the ones we’re told are “normal” and “natural,” and the ones that do not require thinking.
+They help us untether ourselves from our typical answers: the ones we’ve used consistently, the ones we’re told are “normal” and “natural,” and the ones that don’t require thinking.

-When my former husband, Rich, decided he did not want to be married any longer – he was moving to California and I was distinctly not invited – I spent three weeks playing the Wounded Wife, because that’s who I thought I was supposed to be.
-When I stopped and asked myself what I truly wanted, it was to keep my friend.
+When my former husband, Rich, decided he was done being married – he was moving to California and I was distinctly not invited – I spent three weeks playing the Wounded Wife, because that’s who I thought I was supposed to be.
+When I stopped and asked myself what I truly wanted, it was to keep my buddy.
 Rich and I had been good friends for a dozen years before we got married.
 So I went from reaction to response, telling him that if that’s what he wanted, I wouldn’t stop him – but I wanted to keep my friendship with him no matter what happened.

-From that point on, the divorce was amicable, with everything done above-board and honestly with each other.
+From that point on, the divorce was amicable, with everything done above-board and honestly.
 We did indeed stay friends.
 We always sent each other birthday cards.
 And when he died unexpectedly fifteen years later, I received an unimaginable gift.

 Five months after his death, a week before my birthday, I was given a very detailed message from him during a Spiritualist Sunday service.
 The person delivering the message gave a description of what he looked like, with half a dozen telltale details that proved it was undoubtedly him: the style of his hair and beard, the red t-shirt that I had given him, the shorts and sandals that were his everyday California uniform.
 There was even a mention of the Himalayan cat in his arms (Kaiser Wilhelm, our first pet together).
 And, said the medium wonderingly, he was “waving, and blowing kisses.”

 If I had played the game of Wounded Wife, we would have long ago lost contact with each other.
-And that sweet miracle of a Happy-Birthday-from-Heaven visual would have never been my present that long-ago March.
+But because I knew to change my belief?
+I received a sweet miracle of a Happy-Birthday-from-Heaven that long-ago March afternoon.